 Special Features: A nice short hike to stretch ones legs without having to drive too far.
 The relatively dense conifer forest provides a cool shady walk during the summer.

-Direction to Trailhead: From the Central Weed exit off of I-5, take the frontage road (South Weed Blvd) to Siskiyou Way and go west.
+Direction to Trailhead: From the Central Weed exit off of I-5, go south on the frontage road (South Weed Blvd) to Siskiyou Way and go west.
 As you come onto the campus, turn left and look for parking area C. The trail is marked by a sign and begins by the curve in the road to the left of the residence halls (Juniper Lodge).

 Also, you can catch the trail by driving approximately 0.6 miles west on College Avenue, past the campus entrance, to a gravel road on your left with a red gate.
 There is room to park, but don’t block the gate.
 The trail begins to the left of the gate about 50 yards with a sign post.